JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 #### Highlighted Links

-A page can highlight related topics and other important links before the actual content using `<tldr>` tag.
+A page can highlight related topics and other important links before the actual content using the `<tldr>` tag.
 Links must be grouped using "**Bold Category Name**: link1, link2, \[...]" ([Example](language_and_filetype.md)).

 Use _Reference_ to link to other topics, _Code_ to link to code/files, _UI Guidelines_ for links to [UI Guidelines](ui_guidelines_welcome.topic), and _Product Help_ for links to [IntelliJ IDEA Help](https://www.jetbrains.com/help/idea).